freeall/dombo/README.md

 A very limited subset of the jQuery methods.

-Includes event handlers (on, off, one) and className manipulation (hasClass, addClass, removeClass)
+Only includes event handlers (on, off, one, trigger) and className manipulation (hasClass, addClass, removeClass, toggleClass)

+The selector returns a normal array so you can use `forEach`, `map`, `filter`, etc.

 ```
 npm install dombo